-NOTE: Flight Plan Sharing is an option for properly configured navigator(s) (i.e. GNC 355 / GNX 375 / GPS 175).
+NOTE: Flight Plan Sharing is an option only for the GNC 355 / GNX 375 / GPS 175.

 NOTE: Flight Plan Transfer from the LRUs to the PED will not include any procedures (i.e. Arrivals, Departures, Approaches).

 The Connext feature allows the MFI to serve as an access point for sharing flight plan information from Garmin Pilot to an external navigator.
 For example, when a mobile device is paired to the MFI, the pilot may create a flight plan in Garmin Pilot and Connext will share the flight plan to another configured, compatible navigator onboard.